Moskvitch 402: M-407

 The M-402 was discontinued by August 1959, with the M-407 production ending in October 1963 (with 359,980 built, 120,903 for export).

 The M-407 was the first Soviet automotive export to be truly successful in the West.
 Up to half of all M-407 production was exported for a number of years, mainly to the Eastern Bloc countries, Norway, Finland, and France.
 In parts of Western Europe, it was rebranded the Elite, to avoid conflict with Peugeot, which had trademarked names with middle "0"s.
 A large number of the cars sold in Western Europe were assembled by Sobimpex (known as Scaldia from 1965) in Seneffe, Belgium.
 Owned by a Romanian-born Belgian, Joseph Beherman, Scaldia was the first to assemble Soviet automobiles within the EEC.
 To keep up with Western standards of speed and fuel economy, Beherman also offered a Perkins 4.99 diesel engine of 1.6 litre and 43 hp, which was only slightly slower than the petrol-engined model but considerably more economical.
 The cars received Belgian tires, while Deluxe models were fitted with European-made interiors and chrome brightwork.
 Test production began in 1962, with full series production commencing in March 1964.
 Production was of the M-407 and M-423, even though the newer M-403 had arrived in some markets.

 The Moskvitch-402 and 407 could be considered as the first step in Soviet and Russian automotive history towards producing customer-adapted trim levels for various uses.
 While the M-407 provided greater driving comfort at bigger expenses, other trim levels included the M-407-424 station wagon available for the general public, M-431 delivery pick-up/ambulance van and even the 410/411 attempt of creating an SUV-based sedan/station wagon.

+M-403

+M-403 is actually derived from the 402 and 407 models but with some updates.
+It had another grille at the front, other tail lights, other equipment.
+It is also a transition model from 407 to the more modern 408 and later 412, though some parts are shared.
+While it kept the original 45 hp motor, some later models were equipped with the improved motor of 50 hp and the gearbox that were later found on the 408.
+These improvements also guaranteed a higher top speed, although with some road handling issues due to some outdated solutions still used.
+Some owners said that it can be considered a 407 with 408 features (beside motor, a better electric system, improved brakes mounted later on 408).
+It had quite a short production, from mid 1963 till early 1965.
+Production ended due to outdated design, 408 was already in production, was more confortable and faster, and 408 proved successful both in Soviet Union, Eastern Bloc but also in exports to West Europe.
+Also, the production line needed to be concentrated on M-408 and derivatives, to face the higher demand for them.